arackaf/micro-graphql-react/readme.md

 ```

 The `query` decorator is passed a function mapping the component's props to an object with a `query` string, and an optional `variables` object.
 When the component first mounts, this query will be executed.
 When the component updates, the function will re-run with the new props, and the query will re-fetch **if** the newly-created GraphQL query is different.

+Be sure to use the `compress` tag to remove un-needed whitespace from your query, since it will be sent via HTTP GET—just wrap any inline string parameters you may have in `${}` - for more information, see [here](./readme-compress.md).

 ### props passed to your component